About NaNoWriMo 2016

 I wrote mainly at night, after 11pm.
 I took two or three days of rest during the months, nights I selected to go to sleep early and recharge.
 These nights obviously put me behind, but it was a calculated risk.
 I balanced these breaks with a few extra writing sessions, one of which was on a Friday morning (took the day off; my wife and I were going out of town anyway and we wanted to leave early.
 I wrote in the morning and we left town in the afternoon).
 Some of the other extra sessions were on the weekends, with a few at nights.
 Everything went fairly well until the last week, when I started to run out of energy...
 The text was not coming as easily and some nights, I just did not feel like writing (I felt like laying down and sleeping).

-But I wrote anyway and in the end, I completed the 50,000 words during the night from November 29 to 30.
+But I wrote anyway and in the end, I completed the 50,000 words during the night from November 29 to 30 (see my progress below).
 Amazingly, The Ruins of Zéah (tentative title) came to an end at the same time, with 23 chapters, a prologue and an epilogue.
 Perfect!
 It will need several more revisions, but I am fairly satisfied with it.
 It's hard to complain with a completed first draft.

 There are a few great things about NaNoWriMo.
 It helps set a clear goal and something to aim for.
 It connects you with other authors (I had the chance to exchange with a few and it was great to learn about their stories and their own challenges).
 Because of these connections, it reduces the feeling of isolation that usually comes with writing.
 Also, writing regularly helps to stay connected with the story, making it easier to write and keep the flow.